StayKwimp/java-video-downloader/README.md

 3. On Unix: make sure `gradlew` is executable (`chmod +x ./gradlew`)
 4. Build the project with  `./gradlew app:shadowJar`.
 This will include any neccesary dependencies in the jar file.
 5. The built jar is now available in the `app/build/libs/` directory

+# Credits
+To make downloading from YouTube possible, I've used the JavaTube library available on GitHub.
+Many thanks to them!